top of page

 Domingo de Ramos (Palm Sunday)

-Palm Sunday commemorates Jesus' entrance into Jerusalem.
+Palm Sunday celebrates Jesus' entry into Jerusalem.
 In Oaxaca, the streets come alive with markets selling woven palm crosses and figures.
-Attending a Palm Sunday mass or procession is a great way to experience the community's faith and practice your Spanish listening and comprehension in an authentic setting.
+Joining a Palm Sunday mass or procession allows participants to experience the community's faith actively and to practice their Spanish listening and comprehension skills.

 • palma – palm